ketsebum/fullstack-nanodegree-vm/README.md

 - Validates the project

 ##To run the program
-Please run the tournament_test.py file to see the results.
+Navigate to the tournament.sql file located in /vagrant/tournament/ directory.
+Then please run `psql - f tournament.sql`, which will create the database for you.
+Then please run the tournament_test.py file to see the results.
 This should printout the following into your terminal:
 ```text
 1. countPlayers() returns 0 after initial deletePlayers() execution.
 2. countPlayers() returns 1 after one player is registered.